 Kong, The Beautiful CLI Framework

-Why Kong Wins
+Why Kong is King

 Declarative approach